skip to main content

 • Poor local channel coverage

-As we explain in our free NASCAR viewing options section, you can watch most Cup Series races using a digital antenna if you live near FOX and NBC TV stations.
-But you still miss key races that air on FS1 and USA Network.
-Fortunately, Sling TV offers a way to get those channels for almost half the price of Hulu + Live TV.
+As I explain in the Watch for Free section further down, you can catch some NASCAR races using a digital antenna if you live near FOX and NBC TV stations.
+But you still miss key races that air on FS1, TNT, and USA Network.
+Fortunately, Sling TV offers a way to get those channels for just over half the price of Hulu + Live TV.

-At $40.00 a month, Sling TV’s Sling Blue plan allows you to stream FS1, USA Network, and several other popular networks.
-You also have the option to add more channels to your plan for as low as $6.00 a month, though you might as well go with Hulu + Live TV if you want more than one add-on.
+At $45.99/mo., Sling TV’s Sling Blue plan includes FOX Sports, NBC Sports, and TNT Sports networks.
+You also have the option to add more channels to your plan for as low as $6.00/mo., though you might as well go with Hulu + Live TV if you want more than one add-on.

-The biggest flaw with Sling TV is that it only offers local channels like ABC, FOX, and NBC in select markets.
-That’s why we recommend pairing the service with an antenna, which you can get for free through Sling TV by prepaying for two months of service.
-We highlight that offer and more on our Sling TV Deals page.
+The biggest flaw with Sling TV is that it only offers local channels like FOX and NBC in select markets.
+That’s why I recommend pairing the service with an antenna, which you can get for free through one of Sling TV’s sign-up deals.

 Price: